cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: N/A

 #### Package
 * Semantics: Create the software artifact(s) that will be published.
-Typically updates the software version.
+To specify the version of the software this pipeline is producing, the package step(s) may use a software version that's specified in the source code, or calculate and automatically update the version using semver logic.
 * Aliases: Containerize
 * Inputs: Software Source, Binary Source, Generated Software, Generated Binaries, Dependency List/Graph
 * Outputs: Packaged Artifacts (Software, Documentation or Binaries), Container Images, Image Tags, Image Digests, Archives
 * Other Results and Side Effects: N/A

+#### Tag
+* Semantics: Annotate source code, artifacts/images, and so on with information, such as the version number and a description.
+* Aliases: Annotate, Version
+* Inputs: Source Code Reference (Repository, Branch, Commit), Software Source, Binary Source, Generated Software, Generated Binaries
+* Outputs: Tag/annotation metadata
+* Other Results and Side Effects: Tags/annotations have been added to the software.

 #### Sign
 * Semantics: Use a cryptographic method to authenticate the software.
 The signature may also include information about the source of the software, how or where it was built, and what level of approval it has received (staging, production, etc.).